-When your website is showing a blank page the web server encountered an issue that prevents it from displaying the page.
+When your website shows a blank page the web server encountered an issue that prevents it from displaying the page.
 This is a so-called internal server error, or error 500.
 It is quite a generic error, which can make it difficult to find the cause.

 We can usually quickly see what the error is from the server logs.
 Unless you know what caused the issue you probably want to submit a support ticket.